albar965/littlenavmap-manual/src/en/TUTORIALPERF.rst

        Do not forget to add at least sufficient reserve fuel.
 Otherwise you will run out of fuel at destination if you rely on this plan.

-You might also want to change the usable fuel, alternate fuel flow after merging.
+You should change the usable fuel and values for alternate after merging.
 Do this by selecting ``Aircraft`` ->
 ``Edit Aircraft Performance`` |Edit Aircraft Performance|.
 Note that required values have **bold** labels in the edit dialog.